 Delinquent / Criminal

 - Usually teens with a history of fire setting, truancy, antisocial behavior, or drug/alcohol abuse

-- Fires are set with intent to destroy, or as acts of vandalism and malicious mischief
+- Fires are set with the intent to destroy or as acts of vandalism and malicious mischief

 - Targets are typically schools, open fields, dumpsters, or abandoned buildings.

 - May involve restitution and criminal punishment if determined to be arson.

 - Fire may be random, ritualized, or with the specific intent to destroy property

 - Chronic history of school behavioral, social, emotional, or physical problems

 - Boys or girls, of all ages